 - Click Save.

-The first time Protect tools are deployed to an endpoint, you must wait four hours for the Tanium Client to restart before an endpoint returns sensor results for sensors that depend on Protect tools.
+The first time you deploy Protect tools to an endpoint, you must wait four hours for the Tanium Client to restart before an endpoint returns sensor results for sensors that depend on Protect tools.

 Question Completion Percentage

 This setting specifies what percentage of endpoints must respond to the question before the question is considered complete.
-If questions take a long time to complete in your Tanium environment, you may wish to lower the percentage in this setting.
-By default, Question Completion Percentage is set to 99%.
+If questions take a long time to complete in your Tanium environment, you might want to lower the percentage in this setting.
+By default, Question Completion Percentage is set to 85%.

 Reissue Action Interval